Socializing small animals

 Small animals such as rabbits, hamsters, gerbils, and mice make wonderful furry friends.
-Since they are so small you might assume that it is okay to handle them from the start.
-However, like all animal companions, it is important to socialize your small animals appropriately from a young age.
+Like all animal companions, it is important to socialize your small animals appropriately from a young age.

 Why is socializing important?

 Animals gently handled by people from a young age can learn that humans are friends and companions.
 Those receiving little handling when young, or roughly handled at any age, may find human contact distressing.
-Small animals may express this as fearfulness/running away/hiding/aggression.
+Small animals may express this as fearfulness, running away, hiding or even aggression.

 How to introduce your pet to humans

-Provide regular handling (petting, holding), and use a soft voice when in their presence, in order to help both birds and small animals become accustomed to human interaction.
+Provide regular handling (petting, holding), and use a soft voice when in their presence in order to help birds and small animals become accustomed to human interaction.

 Some animals can find exposure to humans stressful until a positive relationship has been formed.
 Here are some things to remember: